Current Officers and other members of the Board of Directors of the San Francisco Bay Area Jewish Genealogical Society:

 |

 Roy Ogus has been researching his family history since 1985.
 He has documented his family worldwide, and has traced his ancestors back to Lithuania and Belarus in the early 18th century.
 Roy was born in South Africa, and has been living and working in the San Francisco Bay Area since the 1970s.
 A member of the San Francisco Bay Area JGS for nearly 30 years, he has published articles in the journals Avotaynu, ZichronNote (JGS San Francisco), Shemot (JGS Great Britain), and Roots-Key (JGS Los Angeles), and has given presentations at numerous IAJGS annual genealogy conferences.
 Roy is the Vice-President and Journal Editor of the JewishGen Southern African Research Division, a LitvakSIG District Coordinator, and an Avotaynu Contributing Editor.
-He is a computer engineer by profession. | |
+He is a computer engineer by profession. |

 Janice Sellers ![]() |

 Janice M. Sellers is a professional genealogist specializing in Jewish, Black, forensic, and newspaper research.
-She is the editor of ZichronNote for SFBAJGS and the former editor of four additional genealogy journals and newsletters.
-She is also a member of the Association of Professional Genealogists, Council for the Advancement of Forensic Genealogy, Genealogical Speakers Guild, and Jewish Genealogical Society of Oregon (of which she is currently the acting president).
-She has been on staff at LDS FamilySearch centers and libraries since 2000 and gives presentations on many genealogical topics at the local, regional, state, and national levels. |
+She began researching her family history at the tender age of 13 and soon will mark 50 years of research.
+She is the president of the Jewish Genealogical Society of Oregon and is also a member of the Association of Professional Genealogists, Council for the Advancement of Forensic Genealogy, Genealogical Speakers Guild, and Genealogical Forum of Oregon, where she leads the African American Special Interest group.
+She has been on staff at LDS FamilySearch centers and libraries since 2000 and gives presentations on many genealogical topics at events ranging from local to international.
+Janice worked for many years in the publishing industry as an editor, indexer, and compositor and has edited several genealogy journals and newsletters. |

 |